Straight Ahead is a statewide lobbying, electoral, and community organizing project that:

 End Death By Incarceration

 Another kind of death penalty has taken over Pennsylvania.
 Life without the possibility of parole is not life: it is a sentence to die in prison by incarceration.
-Here, that sentence is mandatory for first and second degree murder–regardless of age, circumstances, intentions or change while incarcerated.
+In PA, DBI sentences are mandatory for first- and second-degree murder charges—regardless of age, circumstances, intentions, or the human capacity for change.

-There’s a trauma to prison pipeline.
-Too many people grow up deprived of stable food, education, healthcare and family.
-The solution isn’t tearing apart families with harsher sentences for violent behavior–it’s investing in our communities.
+There’s a trauma-to-prison pipeline.
+Too many people grow up deprived of stable food, education, healthcare, and family.
+The solution isn’t tearing apart families with harsher sentences –it’s investing in our communities.

 Bring Our Elders Home